stevewight/ChartDynamicKit/README.md

 chartDynamic.start()
 ```

-Depending on your data, this will give you a chart that looks something like this:
+Depending on your data, your chart will look something like this:

 ![](images/basic-dynamic.gif)